mukul-mschauhan/WebScraping/README.md

 2. Scraped timesjobs.com using Beautiful Soup where the **Job Title is Machine Learning and Location is India** [Click Here](https://github.com/mukul-mschauhan/WebScraping/blob/main/timesjobs.py)

-3. Scraped amazon.in using Beautiful Soup to find the **Product, Price, Flavour and Ratings** [Click Here](https://github.com/mukul-mschauhan/WebScraping/blob/main/amazon.py)
+3. Scraped www.amazon.in using Beautiful Soup to find the **Product, Price, Flavour and Ratings** [Click Here](https://github.com/mukul-mschauhan/WebScraping/blob/main/amazon.py)